Resources for choosing the right fediverse instance (REVISED DRAFT)

 Instances typically have a page giving an overview of what the site's of the site and list the site's policies (as a list of rules or a code of conduct), and what version of the software the site is using.
 Many instances show this by default on the main page to people who aren't logged in.
 Others don't so, you have to go hunting around.

-One important thing to look for is the site's policy about hate speech and harassment.
-On Mastodon and Pixelfed instances, the Server Rules section typically has an overview; some instances also link out to more detailed explanations.
+Another important thing to look for is the site's policy about hate speech and harassment.
+On Mastodon and Pixelfed instances, the Server Rules section (on the main page or the About page) typically has an overview; some instances also link out to more detailed explanations.
 Of course some sites with good policies don't actually enforce them in practice, so there's no guarantee, but sites with bad policies are big red flags.

 If the policy talks about "free speech" in their description, rules, or code of conduct, that's often (although not always) code for an almost-anything-goes attitude.

 Also useful: many sites include a list of instances they've blocked or limited, along with explanations; on Mastodon, this is the Moderated Servers section.
-This is one of the best ways to see if they're moderating actively – and what they consider cause for blocking.
-On the other hand, publishing a list of blocked instances can potentially open moderators up to harassment many instances intentionally don't publish the list.
+If this is present, this list is one of the best ways to see if they're moderating actively β and what they consider cause for blocking (although publishing a list of blocked instances can potentially open moderators up to harassment many instances intentionally don't publish the list).
+If you want to take the time, you can spot-check to make sure that the "worst-of-the-worst" instances on IFTAS's DNI ("do not interact") list and the receipts section of Seirdy's blocklist page, are moderated; if an instance you're looking at doesn't block all of them, run away.

 Instances should also include a link to their privacy policy and terms of use.
 A lot of these are fairly boilerplate; a recent research paper reported that only about 10% of the Mastodon instances they looked at had changed the default policy.
 Still, it might be worth checking.
 And if they don't have a privacy policy, that's a big big red flag.